 3. What are common defenses?

 Any of the following four arguments could be sufficient to get a shoplifting charge dismissed in Nevada:

-- The defendant did not intend to steal.
+- You did not intend to steal.
 Sometimes store patrons get distracted and innocently leave the premises after forgetting to pay.
-Or maybe another person planted the stolen merchandise on the defendant without his/her knowledge.
-As long as the defendant did not intend to steal, no crime occurred.
+Or maybe another person planted the stolen merchandise on you without your knowledge.
+As long as you did not intend to steal, no crime occurred.

 - No shoplifting happened.
-Perhaps the shopkeeper agreed to let the defendant pay at a later time.
-Or maybe the defendant did pay, and the shopkeeper’s records are wrong.
+Perhaps the shopkeeper agreed to let you pay at a later time.
+Or maybe you did pay, and the shopkeeper’s records are wrong.
 In these cases, such evidence as receipts, promissory notes, eyewitness testimony, and video footage may help demonstrate that nothing was wrongfully taken.

 - Mistaken identity.
 Perhaps in the heat of the moment, the store owner attributed the theft to the wrong person.
 If the defense attorney can raise a reasonable doubt about the suspect’s identity, then the charges should be dropped.

 - The police conducted an illegal search.
 Law enforcement requires probable cause in order to search.
 If the allegedly stolen merchandise was found through an unlawful search, then the judge may disregard it as evidence.
 That may leave the D.A. with too weak a case to continue prosecuting.

 4. Are there immigration consequences?

 Petty larceny is usually not deportable.
 Though grand larceny is.5